President Trump officially announced his plans to impose the death penalty for drug dealers in New Hampshire on Monday.

 Addiction has been defined as a disease by the American Medical Association.
 It’s scientifically proven that chronic abuse changes brain chemistry and affects a person’s willpower, ability to reason, and consciousness of choice.

 That’s significant because nearly one-third of all drug dealers admitted to selling drugs only as a way to support their habit.
 In other words, one-third of all drug dealers suffer from the disease of addiction.
-A disease, in most cases, is caused by doctors handing out pharmaceutical drugs like candy.
+A disease, in most cases, that is caused by doctors handing out pharmaceutical drugs like candy.
 Now the government is saying that because you suffer from a disease, you don’t deserve to live.
 It’s barbaric at worst and lunatic at best to think that the death penalty is a viable solution to America’s drug problem.

 There’s a reason that the death penalty is referred to as capital punishment, it is, after all, the ultimate punishment.
 We are talking about stripping people of their lives.
 I want you to hear what I’m saying, we are talking about killing people because we don’t know how to deal with them.
 Because they have a problem that we, as a society, created but don’t know how to fix.
 And we aren’t even trying.

 Maybe it’s time we start asking why Fentanyl is still even on the market, why doctors keep getting away with pushing opioid prescriptions, and why America’s public school system has failed its children so badly that they believe that selling drugs is the only way out of poverty.
 Maybe it’s time we started pointing fingers in a different direction.

 If you or a family member have faced criminal charges due to drug-related incidents in the past and you need legal counsel from a trusted criminal defense attorney, give our legal team a call to set up your free initial consultation.602-910-4040

 By: Lindsey Avalos